A question I am asked usually by beginners is “should I buy cheap guitar pedals or pay more for expensive pedals.”

 Best of all, budget pedals sound that good, the audience may not even notice the swap.

 When playing a gig you bring spare: leads, picks, batteries, strings even a guitar, so definitely bring spare pedals if you have them.

-The combination of having a pedal at home for bedroom playing and including as a backup as is one of the best reasons for purchasing.
+The combination of having a pedal at home for bedroom playing and including it as a backup is one of the best reasons for purchasing.